worldturner/medeia-validator/README.md

 Versioning
 ----------

-The versioning scheme of this library is [Semantic Versioning](https://semver.org/) but only for types in the API.
+The versioning scheme of this library is [Semantic Versioning](https://semver.org/) but only the public API.
-These types have a package name that starts with `com.worldturner.medeia.api`.
+Public API classes have package names that starts with `com.worldturner.medeia.api`.
 The APIs of types in other packages can change at any time even between minor versions.

 Source Json format support